oskarkk/pvparena/doc/goals/flags.md

 ## Setup

-Firstly, check if flag type is that you want (wool by default) or change it by editing your arena configuration ou using `/pa set` command.
 You can use any solid block as flag.
-Flags automatically take team color if flag type is one of the following material (color prefix doesn't matter):
+Flags automatically take team color if block type is one of the following material (color prefix doesn't matter):

 * WHITE_BANNER